Bendat/jest-automation/packages/jest-automation/docs/utilities/1_dto-builder.md

 ```

 If the package `class-validators` is being used, then their validation
 will be executed by the build method.
-To disable validaton, pass `false` to the `build` method.
+To disable validation, pass `false` to the `build` method.

 ```ts
 const result = builder.build(false);